 Submitting an incomplete packet may result in the disqualification of your application.

 The applications will be used to select the best-qualified applicant to participate in the selection process.
 A skills examination may be administered to those candidates meeting the minimum qualifications.
 A qualifications appraisal interview will be used to assess the candidate's knowledge, skills and training experience.
-The Director of Behavioral Health Services will make the final selection and appointment.
+The top applicants will be ranked on a hiring list.
+The Director of the Community Development Department will make the final selection and appointment.

 CalPERS retirement plan, either 3 @ 60 for Classic, or 2 @ 62; deferred compensation plans available with monthly matching employer contributions; paid holiday, vacation and sick leave; paid health insurance, life insurance, dental insurance and vision insurance for employee.
-This position is part of the Colusa County Employees Association (CCEA), Professional Unit.
+If employee elects not to enroll in County insurance and can provide proof of other group health insurance coverage, they may be eligible for a $300 monthly cash-in-lieu benefit.
+This position is part of the Colusa County Employees Association (CCEA), Miscellaneous Unit.

-THIS POSITION IS OPEN UNTIL FILLED, FIRST REVIEW IS: JULY 31, 2019 BY 5:00 P.M.
-It is to your advantage to submit an application as soon as possible as the recruitment may close at any time following the first review.
-Resumes are required and may not be substituted for any part of the official application.
+THIS POSITION IS OPEN UNTIL FILLED, FIRST REVIEW: SEPTEMBER 24, 2019 BY 5:00 P.M.
+Resumes are required and may not be a substituted for any part of the official application.
 Application forms must be filled out completely and show clearly that all minimum requirements are met.
 Faxed applications will not be accepted.
 Meeting the announced requirements does not guarantee selection in the examination process.